googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 The `httpRequest` property must be a properly formatted [`HttpRequest`](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#HttpRequest) message.

+**NOTE: Due to a bug in [logform](https://github.com/winstonjs/logform/issues/125) some built in Winston formatters might not work properly with `LoggingWinston`.
+For more information about the problem and possible workaround please see [540](https://github.com/googleapis/nodejs-logging-winston/issues/540).
+In addition, [Cloud Logging for Bunyan](https://github.com/googleapis/nodejs-logging-bunyan) could be considered as alternative.

 ### Correlating Logs with Traces

 **NOTE: The express middleware provided by this library handles this automatically for you.
 These instructions are for there case where you may want to handle this manually.**

-If you use [@google-cloud/trace-agent][trace-agent] module, then this module will set the Stackdriver Logging [LogEntry][LogEntry] `trace` property based on the current trace context when available.
-That correlation allows you to [view log entries][trace-viewing-log-entries] inline with trace spans in the Stackdriver Trace Viewer.
+If you use [@google-cloud/trace-agent][trace-agent] module, then this module will set the Cloud Logging [LogEntry][LogEntry] `trace` property based on the current trace context when available.
+That correlation allows you to [view log entries][trace-viewing-log-entries] inline with trace spans in the Cloud Trace Viewer.
 Example:

 ![Logs in Trace Example](https://raw.githubusercontent.com/googleapis/nodejs-logging-winston/master/doc/images/winston-logs-in-trace.png)